13th International Hemp Building Symposium Program

 7:30 p.m.
 Symposium Dinner

-Symposium Dinner with a charity auction in support of building the Lower Sioux Community School, raising funds to help create a dedicated learning space for local students.
+Symposium Dinner with a charity auction MC’d by Special Guest Dallas Goldtooth in support of building the Lower Sioux Community School, raising funds to help create a dedicated learning space for local students.

 Day 3.
 Sunday Oct 5, 2025